 The Post Office Online ISA is a cash ISA and an option for you if you have not used up all of your cash ISA allowance this year.
-The same advantages of ISAs are available with the Post Office’s online version in that your savings will earn interest tax-free.
-However, the Post Office’s product offers an exciting feature where account holders can choose the interest rate they receive from several predetermined options.
+The same advantages of ISAs are available with the Post Office's online version in that your savings will earn interest tax-free.
+However, the Post Office's product offers an exciting feature where account holders can choose the interest rate they receive from several predetermined options.
 Currently, the Post Office offers a 0.25% variable rate for easy access and then a couple of fixed-rate rates.
-For a one year Online ISA with the Post Office, you can earn 0.30%; for two years, you can earn 0.35%.
+For example, for a one year Online ISA with the Post Office, you can earn 0.30%; for two years, you can earn 0.35%.

-You can open an Online ISA with the Post Office with £100.
+You can open an Online ISA with the Post Office for £100.
 If you ever want to make withdrawals from your ISA, that withdrawal will no longer benefit from the tax advantages of ISAs.
 The minimum amount you can withdraw from this account is £10.
 Much like the Online Saver, you need to be a UK resident, but only have to be aged 16 or over to apply.
 The Post Office will also require your National Insurance number when you apply.

 The interest that these products offer is currently:

 - 1 year at 0.35% gross, interest paid annually

 - 1 year at 0.34% gross, interest paid monthly

 - 2 years at 0.40% gross, interest paid annually

 - 2 years at 0.39% gross, interest paid monthly